 D) Use Canonical Tags to Avoid Duplicate Content Issues On Shopify

 Hence, Shopify users can use canonical tags to indicate what the ranking of the URL should be.
-That said, don’t forget to link to canonical URLs while linking within your Shopify site because this will make Google aware of your preferences.
+That said, don’t forget to link to canonical URLs while linking within your Shopify website because this will make Google aware of your preferences.

 E) Responsive Design

 Gone are when people navigated a website only through computers and desktops.
 Mobile devices are now more popular than computers for browsing the web.
 Businesses must also design mobile-friendly, responsive websites with the increasing dependence on mobile phones.

 Presently, businesses need to have responsive websites to enhance the user experience.
 The good news is that all the themes available on Shopify stores are responsive and mobile-friendly.

 Even though Shopify themes are responsive, it’s essential to review all the pages of your website to check whether they function flawlessly on mobile or not.
 Also, don’t forget to check whether they are readable or not.

 F) Use Redirects